Employers

 How to support your staff once registered

-When someone registers, they are required to maintain their registration in several ways.
+When someone registers, they need to keep their registration up to date in several ways.
 There’s more information on the Manage my registration page.

 Under the Codes of Practice for Social Service Workers and Employers we expect employers to help registered workers gain any qualification they need for their role.